nuno-agostinho/set-operation-icons/README.md

 ![Set operation icons](icons.png)

 As there seems to be no free pack of icons for set operations, I have created my own.
-However, be warned that I am an amateur in this "icon creation" business and these icons are mostly used for another project of my own.
+However, be warned that I am an amateur in this "icon creation" business and these icons have been created to be used for another project of my own.

 ## Usage